Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 We may collect certain categories of Personal Information about you from publicly and commercially available sources, as permitted by law, which we may combine with other information we receive from or about you.

-When you “like” or “follow” us on Facebook, Instagram, Twitter or other social media sites, we may collect some information from you including your name, e-mail address, and any comments or content you post relevant to us.
+When you “like” or “follow” us on Facebook, Instagram, Twitter, YouTube or other social media sites, we may collect some information from you including your name, e-mail address, and any comments or content you post relevant to us.

 We also may use Adobe Flash technology (including Flash Local Shared Objects ("Flash LSOs")) and other technologies to, among other things, collect and store information about your use of the Services.
 If you do not want Flash LSOs stored on your computer, you may be permitted to adjust the settings of your Flash player to block Flash LSO storage using the tools contained in the website storage settings panel for the web browser(s) you use to access the Services.
 You can also control Flash LSOs by going to the Adobe Global Storage Settings Panel and following the instructions (which may include instructions that explain, for example, how to delete existing Flash LSOs (referred to "information" on the Macromedia site), how to prevent Flash LSOs from being placed on your computer without your being asked, and (for Flash Player 8 and later) how to block Flash LSOs that are not being delivered by the operator of the page you are on at the time).
 Please note that setting the Flash Player to restrict or limit acceptance of Flash LSOs may reduce or impede the functionality of some Flash applications, including, potentially, Flash applications used in connection with the Site or our online content.